pamu/feathers/README.md

 Handy operations on future which are not available in standard scala library

+Index

+1. [Timeout](#timeout) Timeout after given duration if future does not complete

+2. [tryMap](#trymap) Handle both success and failure cases with map, no need to use recover.

 ## timeout

 Helps timeout an future if its running for too long